-The Church of the Lazarists in Schottenfeld, (B. 6.), was built between 1860 and 1862 under the ring (D. 3.).
-This church was founded in commemoration of the narrow escape of Emperor Francis-Joseph, who, while walking one day on the ramparts adjoining his palace, was rescued from the hands of a villain who attempted to stab him. - The construction of this church was begun in 1856, after the plan of architect Ferstel.
-Its two beautiful and spright spires have a height of 95 M.; the interior of the church is not yet completed.
+St. Salvator's (Votive Church) situated between the New-Wien and the Alservorstadt.
+This church was founded in commemoration of the narrow escape of Emperor Francis-Joseph, who, while walking one day on the ramparts adjoining his palace, was rescued from the hands of a villain who wanted to stab him. - The sum necessary to its construction was raised by subscription and realised 1.300,000 florins.
+The construction of this church was begun in 1856, after the plan of architect Ferstel.
+Its model may be seen in the adjoining hut and well deserves to have some attention paid to it.
+Its two beautiful and sprightly spires have just been finished.